MikeyMike007/Responsive-websites/README.md

 }
 ```

-This will not work since inline elements dont have any space over for what it
+this will not work since inline elements dont have any space over for what it
 contains.

-The solution is that you should place the `text-align:center;` property to its
+the solution is that you should place the `text-align:center;` property to its
 parent.

-The solution is that you should place the `text-align:center;` property to its
+the solution is that you should place the `text-align:center;` property to its
 parent i.e.

 ```css